 These financial statements have been prepared using International Financial Reporting Standards ("IFRS") as they apply to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they become due.
-The Corporation continues to incur losses from operations as evidenced by the 2019 first quarter net loss of \$310,300, and has a working capital deficiency of \$5,794,747 (December 31, 2018 - \$5,641,812).
+The Corporation continues to incur losses from operations as evidenced by the 2019 net loss of \$190,909, and has a working capital deficiency of \$5,048,853 (December 31, 2018 - \$5,641,812).
 Refer to Note 11 for the assessment of working capital deficiency.
 These circumstances cause material uncertainties that may cast significant doubt upon the Corporation's ability to continue as a going concern, and accordingly, the appropriateness of the use of accounting principles applicable to a going concern.

 In recognition of these conditions, the Corporation negotiated two credit facilities.
 The initial credit facility was negotiated in 2018 to a maximum \$1,500,000 and a second credit facility was negotiated in April 2019 to a maximum of \$2,000,000 and are further described in note 7.
-The Corporation has also taken steps to reduce operational costs and will seek the continued support of the debenture holder.
+The Corporation has also taken steps to reduce operational costs and has extended the maturity date of the debenture for a further year.